wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-accounts-permissions.md

 <properties
-   pageTitle="Azure AD Connect accounts and permissions | Windows Azure" description="This topic describes the accounts used and created and permissions required." services="active-directory" documentationCenter=""
+   pageTitle="Azure AD Connect: Accounts and permissions | Windows Azure" description="This topic describes the accounts used and created and permissions required." services="active-directory" documentationCenter=""